 Your investment account in a Cypriot bank / licensed investment firm remains protected under the relevant Investor Compensation Fund, same as today.

 1) Do I need to use an IBAN to transfer money to the UK?

 Yes, the IBAN is a worldwide ISO standard for account numbers that does not change as a result of Brexit.
 Transfer of funds from the United Kingdom to the EU (and vice versa) in the form of credit transfers and direct debits in euro will continue to be processed under the SEPA (Single Euro Payments Area) after the end of the transition period.
 For SEPA payments (ie bank transfers in euros and direct debits in euros) both the payer and the recipient must have an IBAN payment account in euros.
 If you want to transfer euros to an account in British pounds, there will be currency exchange costs the same as previously (currency conversion).
 Consumers transferring funds between the EU and UK may be asked by their payment service providers to provide additional details.

 1) What happens with my investments in UK shares / UCITS?

-For non-U.K. (e.g. Cypriot) investors, Brexit will mean that the regulatory framework and financial passport that has enabled EU-based customers to access a diverse suite of crossborder financial products and services from UK-based banks will cease to apply.
+For non-U.K. (e.g. Cypriot) investors, Brexit means that the regulatory framework and financial passport that has enabled EU-based customers to access a diverse suite of crossborder financial products and services from UK-based banks has ceased to apply.
 This will result in the removal of protection for European investors in the United Kingdom under the EU financial services framework.
 This protection includes the general requirement of non-discrimination, guarantees regarding market access and prohibition of restrictions on the movement of capital and payments.
 Until the conclusion of a bilateral investment protection agreement between Cyprus and the UK, there are no guarantees regarding market access or prohibition of restrictions on the movement of capital and payments for investments in the UK.